everypay/everypay-cscart/README.md

 ## Installation
 1. Ensure you have latest version of CS Cart installed.
-2. Download the zip of this repo.
+2. Download the zip of this repository (https://github.com/everypay/everypay-cscart/archive/master.zip).
-3. Inside the file downloaded above is a file called 'install.everypay.sql'.
-This has to be executed against your cscart database.
-You can use phpmyadmin to import the file into your cscart database or copy paste the content and run directly into your mysql shell.
-4. Upload rest of the contents of the plugin to your CS Cart Installation directory (content of app folder goes in app folder, content of design folder in design folder).
+3. Extract to a local folder
+4. Go inside the extraction folder and add folders app, design and js in a new zip file called everypay.zip or something similar
+5. Navigate to CS cart admin menu Addons > Manage Addons.
+6. Choose add new addon and upload the zip file

+Now the addon show be active.
+If not activate it manually.

 ## Configuration

-1. Log into CS-Cart as administrator (http://cscart_installation/admin.php).
-Navigate to Administration / Payment Methods.
+1. Navigate to Administration / Payment Methods.
 2. Click the "+" to add a new payment method.
-3. Choose EveryPay from the list and then click save.
-For template, choose "cc_outside.tpl"
+3. Choose EveryPay from the list and choose "cc_outside.tpl" in the template filed
 4. Click the 'Configure' tab.
-5. Enter your EveryPay Key ID and Key Secret which you can get from EveryPay Dashboard.
+5. Enter your Public Key, Private Key, and choose the test mode (Test or not).
+You can find these in your settings menu (https://dashboard.everypay.gr/settings/api-keys)
 6. Click 'Save'

 ### Support